 Fact-finding question are useful especially when people know what they want - yet I find quite a lot of sales people focus on them too much.
 They don’t help when the customer is unsure, needs guidance and when there are too many choices.
 This is when we need to drill down using delving questions.

 Delving questions are used to find out what the customer really likes.
 They help us identify their priorities, opinions, preferences, their level of knowledge and how they may wish to use the product or service.
 By asking the right questions, we can unravel what the customer truly wants and give them the right advice.
 In other words, make the shift from “Order taking to order making”.

 A good sales person should also assure the customer they and would like to ask a few quick questions, so they can help them pick the right product or service.

-In the example of the mobile phone, the type of delving questions a good sales person might ask include anything from “Is the phone for business or personal usage?”, “How much time do they use the phone?”, “What feature do they use mostly on their phone?”, “What size of phone do they have in mind?”, “What’s the must have on the phone?”, “How important is a good camera/speaker/etc on their phone?” plus many more.
+In the example of the mobile phone, the type of delving questions a good sales person might ask include anything from “Is the phone for business or personal usage?”, “How much time do they use the phone?”, “What feature do they use mostly on their phone?”, “What size of phone do they have in mind?”, “What’s the must have on the phone?”, "What's your prefered colour - black or silver?", “How important is a good camera/speaker/etc on their phone?” plus many more.

 By asking these questions, not only is the sales person finding out what the customer likes or dislikes, they can quickly ascertain their level of knowledge of the product or service.
 So, when the salesperson presents back, they have the advantage of knowing the best fit for the customer and how to pitch it too.
 Ultimately, the sales person has a better chance of getting the sale and customers will have better experience too.